DickinsonCollege/FarmData2/farmdata2_modules/fd2_tabs/resources/README.md

             <custom-table :rows="arrayOfRows" :headers="arrayOfHeaders" can-edit can-delete :visible-columns="visibleColumnsArray" :input-options="inputTypesArray" @edit-clicked="enterEditMode" @row-edited="updateArrayOfRows" @row-deleted="deleteFromArrayOfRows"></custom-table>

         Description ->
             A table styled to match FarmOS.
-By using Vue to v-bind the values of the props the table can dynamically update to display relevant information.
+By using Vue to v-bind the values of the props, the table can dynamically update to display relevant information.

         Props ->
             rows:
                 -Required
                 -Structure: Array of objects
                     [{id: 1, data:[1, 2, 'three']}, {id: 2, data:[4, 5, 'six']}, {id: 3, data:['seven', 8, 9]}]
-                -Decription: Determines what information is displayed in the table.
+                -Description: Determines what information is displayed in the table.
 Each object is a row, and each element in the data array is an individual cell in that row.
 The ID is not displayed, but emitted as a payload with certain methods.
             headers:
                 -Required
                 -Structure: Array